|

 Lucky you, but you will know yourself how far to go.

-- The bloke next door hates poofters and has a .22 rifle and I fear he may see me leaving the house.
+The bloke next door hates poofters and owns a .22 rifle and I fear he may see me leaving the house.

 I am sure that he will be down the pub on Friday nights.
 If not, come along in boy mode and change at the meeting.